Types of Window Treatments for Your Kitchen

 If this is the case, HGTV recommended adding treatments that feature patterns designed to immediately command the attention.
 For residential windows in the kitchen, shades or valances are ideal, giving the whole space a jolt of color and character without distracting from the view the way curtains might.

-Consider the windowsill
+Consider the Kitchen Windowsill Size

 How much space is available on your windowsill?
 If you or someone else in your household has an interest in gardening, whether for flowers or produce, Better Homes and Gardens pointed out that increasing the size of the windowsill offers you an ideal space upon which to place small potted plants.
 The extra room will also allow you to add any other decorations you might be into, if plants aren’t really your thing.